Ivan Maisky: Advocate of collective security

 Robert Vansittart, a senior civil servant in the Foreign Office, arranged a dinner at his home at which Maisky first met Winston Churchill.
 Later, after a state banquet in honour of King Leopold of Belgium, in the presence of King George VI and of Joachim von Ribbentrop, Churchill made a point of being seen to have a long conversation with Maisky.
 Maisky took to cultivating the Canadian-born Media mogul Lord Beaverbrook.
 Lord Beaverbrook was the owner of a chain of newspapers that took a populist right-wing line, the most successful of which was the Daily Express.

 Reflecting his Canadian origins, Beaverbrook believed in strengthening Britain's ties with the Commonwealth.
 He favored an isolationist line with regard to Europe, and therefore tended to support appeasement.
 However, Beaverbrook stated in a letter to Maisky in 1936 that he had a "friendly attitude" towards Stalin, and promised Maisky that "nothing shall be done or said by any newspaper controlled by me which is likely to disturb your tenure of office".
 Despite his support for "empire isolationism" and appeasement, Beaverbrook tended to take a fawning tone in his letters to Maisky and often called Stalin "your Great Leader".
 By contrast, the appeasers tended to dislike Maisky.
 Chamberlain called him a "revolting but clever little Jew."
-The American-born Conservative MP Henry "Chips" Cannon wrote in his diary that Maisky was the "ambassador of torture, murder and every crime in the calendar".
-Maisky for his part wrote in his diary that Chamberlain was a "consummate reactionary, with a sharply defined anti-Soviet position."

 A close collaborator of Maxim Litvinov, Maisky was an active member and the Soviet envoy to the Committee of Non-Intervention during the Spanish Civil War.
 The Non-Intervention Committee, which met in London, was mostly made up of the various ambassadors in London.
 Both Joachim von Ribbentrop, the German ambassador in London, and Dino Grandi, the Italian ambassador in London, did their best to sabotage the Non-Intervention Committee as both Germany and Italy had intervened in the Spanish Civil War by sending forces to fight alongside the Spanish Nationalists against the Spanish Republic.

 At the first meeting of the Non-Intervention Committee on 9 September 1936, Maisky justified the Soviet intervention in the Spanish Civil War under the grounds that Germany and Italy had intervened in the war first.
 Maisky in his speech before the Committee stated that the Soviet Union would only observe the principles of the Non-Intervention Committee as much as the other powers represented in the Non-Intervention Committee did.
 Ribbentrop often visited Germany and during his absence from London, the chief German delegate on the committee was Prince Otto Christian Archibald von Bismarck.
 The Non-Intervention Committee became a farce and a political theater as Maisky traded insults with Grandi, Ribbentrop and Bismarck for the benefit of the journalists present over which power was intervening the most in Spain.